closeio/tz-trout/README.md

 Just run `pytest`

-#### Updates
+#### Regenerating the data

-If any data needs updating, your first step should be to upgrade `pytz` and then run `python regenerate_data.py`.
+Time zones, addresses, and phone numbers are in a constant flux and hence the data used by this library needs to be regenerated periodically.
+To do so, upgrade the `pytz` and `timezonefinder` dependencies, and run `python regenerate_data.py`.
 If this doesn't fix the problem, consider opening an issue or adding an exception in `data_exceptions.py`.

 #### Known Issues